High school research writing: Topic and audience

 Step 3 – Pick a Topic and Choose an Audience

-Once students finish their preliminary research, they can pick their favorite topic.
+Once students finish their preliminary research, they can pick their favorite research writing topic.
 Note of caution: Make sure it’s an issue you don’t mind that they delve into.

 Consider your audience